 For most of my life, I had wanted only to serve God, do the work of ministry, and change the world for Jesus.
 But now all that seemed as foreign as the country I was living in.

 I worried about the questions popping into my head, they felt dangerous.
-I felt ashamed for the conversations my husband and I started having behind closed doors about things like gay people and universalism.
-I felt unsure about turning down this road, whatever this road was, where it would lead me I didn’t know.
+I felt ashamed for the conversations my husband and I started having behind closed doors.
+Nothing was off limits- universalism, who was Jesus really, can we trust the Bible, what about my husband’s trans hairdresser.
+I felt unsure about turning down this road, whatever this road was, because I knew I didn’t know where it was leading.

 All I knew is this belt around my waist was too tight and my breathing felt shallow and short.
 I started to loosen it a bit, very timidly at first, when no one was looking.
 I sensed the relief to be somewhat addicting and alluring.